 As said, I love a clean bedroom with plants and the biggest reason for that is the quality of the air in the room.
+And, if you’d like to be sustainable, you can get them from PLNTS.
+PLNTS grow houseplants in a sustainable way, so you actually help the planet as well!
 There’s nothing worse than waking up in a stuffy bedroom.
 Therefore, I think it’s vital to have some fresh air flowing in at night.
 This is why I almost always have the window open a little bit when I sleep.

 In addition, it cools off the air.
 An ideal sleep temperature is around 65°F (18.3°C), which is fairly cold.
 The reason for this is that it matches your circadian rhythm better.
 Our circadian rhythm is the natural state of the body that’s matched to a time when we were still living in the wild.
 At night, temperatures would drop and therefore, our bodies adjusted to that.
 Therefore, we still prefer a little bit of cold.

 Another factor in the room that can help you calm is the scent in your room with the use of aromatherapy.
 Where some scents are prone to activate you, some are known to relax you.
 When I feel a little stressed, I put a few drops of lavender essential oil on my pillow or I use my jasmine pillow spray a few hours before I go to bed.
 This way, the scent isn’t too strong anymore when I go to sleep, but it still helps me calm down.
 You could also decorate your bedroom by hanging some dried lavender on your wall (although it’s a bit messier if the leaves fall out).